yeoman/yeoman.io/app/codelab/install-generators.md

 markdown: 1
 social_text: "Let's Scaffold A Web App With @Yeoman!"
 social_url: http://yeoman.io/codelab.html
+sidebar: sidebars/codelab.html
 ---

-# Install a Yeoman generator
+# Step 2: Install a Yeoman generator

 In a traditional web development workflow, you would need to spend a lot of time setting up boilerplate code for your webapp, downloading dependencies, and manually creating your web folder structure.
 Yeoman generators to the rescue!
 Let's install a generator for AngularJS projects.